josh-fisherr/DataStructureProjects/MP1/docs/README.txt

-MP1: File Processor and Translator
+File Processor and Rövarspråket Translator

+Overview

-Description: This project involves processing files and performing translations using modular components like a FileProcessor, Model, and Translator.
-It demonstrates skills in file handling, object-oriented programming, and algorithmic design.
+This project translates English text into Rövarspråket (robber's language), a playful linguistic cipher.
+It demonstrates file processing, modular programming, and algorithm design using C++.

-Key Features:
+Key Features

-File reading and writing operations.

-Translating data using predefined models.
+File Processing: Reads from an input file and writes translated text to an output HTML file.

+Translation Logic: Converts consonants to Rövarspråket while retaining vowels and punctuation.

-Modular and reusable design with separate classes for different functionalities.
+Modular Design: Separates functionalities into FileProcessor, Model, and Translator classes for clarity and reusability.

-Setup Instructions:
+Setup Instructions

-Clone the repository.
+Clone the Repository:

+git clone <repository-url>
+cd FileProcessor

-Compile the program using the provided main.cpp.
+Compile the Program:

+g++ src/*.cpp -o file_processor

-Run the application and provide the input file (original.txt).
+Run the Program:

-Usage:
+./file_processor

-The application reads from original.txt and produces a translation output in translation.html.
+The program reads from input/original.txt and generates output/translation.html.

+Example

+Input (original.txt):

+This is a test of robber language's capability!

+Output (translation.html):

+<b>This is a test of robber language's capability!</b><br>
+<i>ToThohisos o isos o a o totesostot o ofof o rorobobboberor o lolanongoguagoge'sos o cocapopabobilolitotyoy!</i><br><br>

+Technologies Used

+Language: C++

+Core Concepts: File I/O, Object-Oriented Programming, Algorithm Design

+Future Enhancements

+Add support for other linguistic ciphers.

+Build a GUI for real-time text translation.

+Extend functionality for batch file processing.